tendermint/spec/rust-spec/lightclient/detection/detection.md

 The light client maintains a simple address book containing addresses of full nodes that it can pick as primary and secondaries.
-To obtain a new header, the light client first does [verification](verification) with the primary, and then cross-checks the header with the secondaries using this specification.
+To obtain a new header, the light client first does [verification][verification] with the primary, and then cross-checks the header with the secondaries using this specification.